ArjunReddy07/wind-stf/docs/thesis/md/background.md

 $$
 \hat{y}'_t = c + \varepsilon_t + \phi_1 y'_{t-1} + ... + \phi_p y'_{t-p} + \cdots + \theta_1 \varepsilon_{t-1} + ... + \theta_q \varepsilon_{t-q}
 $$
 Approaches solely based on Machine Learning struggled until recently to consistently outperform conventional time series forecasting approaches (\cite{makridakis2018waysforward}).
-Despite relying on biased evidence (e.g. models were evaluated across all time series without any sound choice nor search for hyperparameters), Makridakis claimed in \cite{makridakis2019ml} that "hybrid approaches and combinations of methods are the way forward for improving the forecasting accuracy and making forecasting more valuable".
+Despite relying on biased evidence (e.g., models were evaluated across all time series without any sound choice nor search for hyperparameters), Makridakis claimed in \cite{makridakis2019ml} that "hybrid approaches and combinations of methods are the way forward for improving the forecasting accuracy and making forecasting more valuable".
 Oreshkin et al. challenged in \cite{bengio2020nbeats} this conclusion, introducing N-BEATS, a pure deep learning method that not only outperformed conventional and hybrid methods, but also allowed high interpretability of intermediate outputs.

 Below we present selected deep learning methods helpful for understanding current state-of-the-art approaches for both wind power generation-specific applications and in general univariate time series forecasting applications.